Bayer hit by failure to cap risk from weedkiller cases - News Break

 Bayer hit by failure to cap risk from weedkiller cases

-FRANKFURT (Reuters) - Bayer shares dropped as much as 5% on Thursday after a U.S. judge rejected its plan to try and limit the cost of future class action claims that its Roundup weedkiller causes cancer.
+Bayer (BAYGn.DE) shares dropped as much as 5% on Thursday after a U.S. judge rejected its plan to try and limit the cost of future class action claims that its Roundup weedkiller causes cancer.

 "We will continue to assess financial risks as we move forward," finance chief Wolfgang Nickl said in an analyst call, when asked if the estimate of the potential financial burden had been revised.